Residues of manifolds: Preliminaries

 $I_\varphi(z)$ has a pole at $z=-k$ if and only if the extension of $\int_\e^\infty t^{-k}\varphi(t)\,dt$ in a series in $\e$ has a $\log$ term, and the coefficient of the $\log$ term is equal to minus the residue of $I_\varphi(z)$ at $z=-k$.
 The constant $C$ is called Hadamard's finite part, denoted by $\Pf \int_0^\infty t^{-k}\varphi(t)\,dt$, which satisfies

 Thus we obtain the same quantities from two kinds of regularization above mentioned.
 The reader is referred to, for example, \cite{GS} Ch.1, 3.2 for the details.
-In this paper we use the first regularization instead of Hadamard regularization which has been used in the study of energy of knots and surfaces (cf. \cite{O1},\cite{AS}).
+In this paper we use the regularization via analytic continuation instead of Hadamard regularization, which has been used in the study of energy of knots and surfaces (cf. \cite{O1},\cite{AS}).